Your support is crucial to the ongoing humanitarian response.

 “Living in a tent in such situations is very terrifying.
 We were terrified and each of us went to check on our children and loved ones.
 Living all this while in a tent made of fabric makes you feel like the weakest creature on earth.”

-The best and quickest way to help support people in Gaza and affected areas like Lebanon and the West Bank is to donate to this appeal.
+The best and quickest way to help support people in Gaza and the West Bank is by donating to this appeal.
 Your donation enables us to respond quickly and help people wherever the need is greatest.

-Your donation will directly support the Red Cross Red Crescent’s tireless work in providing vital aid to those affected by the crisis in Gaza, the West Bank, Lebanon, Syria, and surrounding areas.
+Your donation will directly support the Red Cross Red Crescent’s tireless work in providing vital aid to those affected by the crisis in Gaza and the West Bank.
 In the rare event that funds raised surpass the immediate needs of this crisis, or if unforeseen circumstances prevent us from delivering aid as planned, any remaining funds will be directed to our other international crisis response programmes, allowing us to continue to provide vital assistance where it’s needed most.

 If you have other questions, you can email Grace Connor at gconnor@redcross.ie and Sarah Malone at smalone@redcross.ie.